Board Members in the IEF

 Mary was born and educated in England.
 Her husband is from Northern Ireland and when they got married in 1977, the intention was to live in Yorkshire.
 However a working summer holiday in Northern Ireland, encouragement from his family to stay here, and finding a beautiful, old farmhouse on the Ards Peninsula enticed her to stay!

-June is currently secretary to the charitable Ballynahinch Counselling Service, which is free to the community, working across the mid-Co Down area in partnership with the Public Health Agency.
+June is a Trustee on the Board of the charitable Ballynahinch Counselling Service, which is free to the community, working across the mid-Co Down area in partnership with the Public Health Agency and the South Eastern Health and Social Care Trust.